-See also "Print server"; "Print queue"; "Printer"; Chapter 1, "Introduction to NetWare Print Services," of Print Services.
+See also "Print server" ; "Print queue" ; "Printer" ; Introduction to NetWare Print Services in Print Services.

 Profile login script

 A type of login script that sets environments for a group of users.
 Use profile login scripts if there are groups of users with identical login script needs.